mirurururu/Manga-Organizer/README.md

 - no install required
 - searches function similarly to EH's, with terms separated by a space and the "-" prefix used to block unwanted ones (eg: -netorare)
-- entry data can be automatically loaded from a g.e-hentai gallery url (if you give it an exhentai link, it'll try to auto-load its g.e equivalent)
+- entry data can be automatically loaded from an EH gallery url
 - 'auto-magic' also applies to copy/pasted tags, gallery titles pasted into the artist field, and folders dropped onto the listview
 - browse images with your default image viewer (menu item: Open) or with the built in one (click on the cover image)
 - the latter browser displays two images simultaneously and should be traversed from right to left (Also, can hit 'f' to bring up a list of pages, then double-click on a page to open it)